-Breech presentation is common in about 15% of pregnancies at 29 to 32 weeks.
-Although breech position is common in the first two trimesters of pregnancy when the baby is more mobile, it is considered abnormal during late pregnancy.
+Breech presentation is common in about 15% of pregnancies at 29 to 32 weeks gestation.
+Although the breech position is common in the first two trimesters of pregnancy when the baby is more mobile, it is considered abnormal during late pregnancy.
 About 25% of breech babies undergo version and settle down in a head-first position by the time labor starts.

-If a breech baby doesn’t turn naturally, the doctors might try turning the fetus through a process called external cephalic version.
-Here, an obstetrician applies pressure on the mother’s abdomen and tries to turn the baby into a head-first or cephalic position.
+If a breech baby does not turn naturally, the treating healthcare providers might try turning the fetus through a process called external cephalic version.
+Here, the clinician applies pressure on the mother’s abdomen and tries to turn the baby into a head-first or cephalic position.

 This procedure is successful in about 50% of breech babies.
-If this doesn’t work, then doctors will have to prepare for a breech birth.
-A caesarean section is considered the safest method to deliver a breech baby as there are some risks involved in vaginal delivery of a breech baby.
+In situations where the external cephalic version is unsuccessful, the healthcare providers will need to prepare for breech birth.
+A cesarean section (c-section) is considered the safest method to deliver a breech baby, as there are some risks involved in the vaginal delivery of a breech baby.

 Complications with vaginal breech delivery